SpyzzVVarun/coding_week_task_3/README.md

 **Currently using a toy dataset**

-**Update done to File Handling System @ 22:26 IST, 1st June :** I noticed file names clashing due to earlier naming system so now the file name uses data and the fact that (60xhour + minute) value will never be same for hourly updates in a day.
+**Update done to File Handling System @ 22:26 IST, 1st June :** I noticed file names clashing due to earlier naming system so now the file name uses the date and the fact that (60xhour + minute) value will never be same for hourly updates in a day.

 References:
 1. https://crontab.guru/#0_*/1_1-2_6_*